 This unfair discrepancy is avoided by criterion referenced testing, which measures learner performance against a set of predetermined factors - ie descriptions of what learners are expected to know and/or be able to do at a specific stage of their learning.

-For example, some simple criterion for a writing test at B2 level might include eg :
+For example, some simple criteria for a writing test at B2 level might include eg :

 - Divides the essay into logically ordered paragraphs, each focusing on a single topic (or two shorter but logically connected topics)